Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Our Approach

 To maintain the invariants when dealing with one-to-many or many-to-many join relationships, we perform deduplication, ensuring that each base table row joins with at most one tuple from each foreign table.
 Following prior work~\cite{vldb20-arda, icde24-autofeat, icde25-featpilot}, we deduplicate by selecting the first occurrence of a tuple among multiple tuples that share the same join key, converting relationships to one-to-one.
 Alternatively, an aggregation function (e.g., average, sum, count) can be applied.
 The selection of an appropriate aggregation function has been investigated in FeatAug~\cite{icde24-feataug}, which, however, operates in a different setting, involving a fixed pair of tables rather than a table corpus.
 Incorporating such a mechanism in JEX can be a future extension.

-Under deterministic table ordering and the same deduplication policy, our suffix-Yannakakis approach produces equivalent results with the binary join strategy.
-However, it performs in $O(\sum_{i=1}^{\ell-1} n_i^* + n \cdot |S'|)$ time, where $n = |T_{\text{base}}|$, $n_i = |T_i|$, $n_i^*$ denotes table sizes after the semi-join reductions, and $|S'|$ is the deduplicated suffix size, which is asymptotically lower compared to $O(\sum_{i=1}^{\ell-1} (n + n_i))$ for binary joins.
-In practice, as shown in previous work~\cite{vldb81-yannakakis, sigmod25-keyi, vldb25-stijn} and in our experiments, semi-join reductions often achieve $n_i^* \ll n_i$, particularly for acyclic join paths, yielding considerable computational savings.
+Under deterministic table ordering and a fixed deduplication policy, suffix-Yannakakis produces the same rows and joined feature values as the sequential binary left-join strategy.
+In contrast, sequential binary left-join materialization may repeatedly construct full-size intermediate results along the path.
+When semi-join reductions are effective, suffix-Yannakakis can substantially reduce both intermediate result size and execution cost.
+As shown in prior work~\cite{vldb81-yannakakis, sigmod25-keyi, vldb25-stijn} and in our experiments, this effect is especially pronounced for acyclic join paths with selective suffix reductions.
+We formalize both correctness and complexity of JEX in the Appendix.

-After executing all $\pi$ selected join paths, $\pi$ augmented tables are produced, each satisfying the invariants.
-When multiple paths reach the same table, the same feature may appear in multiple augmented tables with different ratio of null values, depending on join effectiveness.
+After executing all $\pi$ selected join paths, JEX produces $\pi$ path-specific joined tables, each satisfying the invariants.
+When multiple paths reach the same table, the same feature may appear in multiple such joined tables, each with a different null-value ratio, depending on the effectiveness of the join.
 In that case, we select the version with the lowest null ratio.
 Eventually, the consolidated table $T_{\text{cons}}$ is constructed by combining the base table with all selected features, maintaining $|T_{\text{cons}}| = |T_{\text{base}}|$ as consolidation performs only column operations.
+After consolidation, primary and foreign key columns are removed from the feature pool to avoid identifier leakage and spurious statistical prominence during feature selection.

-\section{Feature Selector}
+\subsection{Feature Selector}

 After consolidation, the output table $T_{\text{cons}}$ contains all base features plus additional features discovered through join path materialization.
-However, a large feature space may even degrade model performance, as it may lead to overfitting or it may contain redundant (e.g., correlated) or noisy features. \hippasus combines statistical evidence with LLM-based semantic reasoning to select a subset of the discovered features to be included in the final augmented table.
+However, a large feature space may even degrade model performance, as it may lead to overfitting or it may contain redundant (e.g., correlated) or noisy features. \hippasus therefore employs a statistically grounded feature selection strategy with LLM-based semantic refinement to select a subset of $\kappa$ discovered features for inclusion in the final augmented table $T_{\text{aug}}$.